This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Chairman: The Minister

-Gift Aid Treasurer: Peter Drummond
+Gift Aid Treasurer: Julie Wilson

 Freewill Offering Convener: Lesley Shaw

-Property Committee Convener: Gillian Stewart
+Property Committee Convener: Jim Stewart

-Finance Committee Convener: Peter Drummond
+Finance Committee Convener: Alison Mackay

 Stewardship Campaign